If you love traveling, you need to visit Poland!

 Why would I visit Poland? - may you ask.

-What I also need to mention here is that Poland is also safe – there’s no terrorist attacks at all.
-These days it's very important factor in Europe.
+- What I also need to mention here is that Poland is also safe – there are no terrorist attacks at all.

-Those beautiful mountains resemble Alps - their flora and fauna and climate are of Alpine characteristics.
-This makes Tatra mountains unique in this part of the continent .
-Because of their awesomeness, those mountains are protected as Tatra National Park .
+Tatra mountains resemble Alps - their flora and fauna and climate are of Alpine characteristics.
+This makes Tatra mountains unique in this part of the continent.
+Because of their awesomeness, those mountains are protected as Tatra National Park.

 Tourists like to walk in the valleys, the most popular of which are Koscieliska, Chocholowska or Five Lakes Valley.
 More experienced hikers also have many interesting trails to choose from - lower peaks in Western Tatras and much higher ones in High Tatra mountains.

-The most popular mounts are Kasprowy Wierch (1987 metres), Giewont (1895 metres), Rysy (2499 metres) and Czerwone Wierchy (four summits: Ciemniak, Krzesanica, Malolaczniak, Kopa Kondracka, all about 2000 metres high).
+- Czerwone Wierchy (four summits: Ciemniak, Krzesanica, Malolaczniak, Kopa Kondracka, all about 2000 metres high)

-The best accommodation in Zakopane we've found so far is Toporowa Cyrhla Apartments .
-Nice and clean hotel with fully equipped kitchen, located in quiet area close to hiking trails.
+The best accommodation in Zakopane we have found so far is Toporowa Cyrhla Apartments.
+Nice and clean apartments with fully equipped kitchen, located in quiet area close to hiking trails.

 You can book your stay here:

 If you prefer to stay close to Zakopane center and also looking for budget-friendly accommodation, then the best choice is Top Hostel.
 Situated on famous Krupowki street, it is ideal option to explore Zakopane attractions.
 Breakfast is included.